ardexa/solarmax-inverters/README.md

 - D- Pin from the Solarmax Inverter (should be Pin 7 on the RS485 inverter interface) to Pin 1 of the RS485 DB-9 (Female) on the Advantech UNO 2362G

 Confirm the physical serial port by running the command `dmesg | grep tty`.
 As stated previously, it should return something like `/dev/ttyS1` if using a serial com port, or something like `/dev/ttyUSB0` if using a 485/USB serial converter.

-## The Solarmax Protocol
-Solarmax (http://www.solarmax.com/) supply supply retail and commercial grade Solar PV inverters.
-This python script is designed to collect data from Solarmax inverters, using RS485 connected devices.
-Contact us to help you with adapting this script to collect from other Solarmax inverters.

 ## Collecting to the Ardexa cloud